wp-plugins/ewww-image-optimizer/readme.txt

 * these are possible future bugfixes and/or feature requests, if you see a feature you like here, go vote for it in the support forum
 * SunOS (Solaris/OpenIndiana) support
 * WP Symposium support
+* Bulk restoration of converted images

+= 1.6.3 =
+* plugin will failover gracefully if one of the cloud optimization servers is offline
+* prevent excess database calls when optimizing theme images
+* fixed plugin mangles metadata for Image Store plugin
+* added optimization support for Image Store plugin
+* verify md5 on buddypress optimization, so changed images will get re-optimized by the bulk tool
+* cleaned up settings page (mostly) for cloud users

+= 1.6.2 =
+* added license exceeded status into status message so users know if they've gone over
+* prevent tool checks and cloud verification from firing on every page load, yikes...

+= 1.6.1 =
+*fixed: temporary jpgs were not being deleted (leftovers from testing for last release) *fixed: jpgs would not be converted to pngs if jpgs had already been optimized *fixed: cloud service not converting gif to png

+= 1.6.0 =
+* Cloud Optimization option (BETA: get your free API key at http://www.exactlywww.com/cloud/)
+* fixed if exec() is disabled or safe mode is on, don't bother testing local tools
+* more tweaks for exec() detection, including suhosin extension

 = 1.5.0 =
 * BuddyPress integration to optimize avatars